Farm Report: Memphis Sweeps Into First Place Behind Mathews, Mendlinger

 Austin Love finished the shutout with a scoreless seventh inning, striking out two in his Triple-A debut.

-The offense gave Memphis plenty of support.
-Victor Scott II, in his first Triple-A game of the season, went 2-for-4 with a double, a triple, two RBIs, a walk and a run scored.
-Noah Mendlinger had the biggest production line of the opener, going 3-for-4 with four RBIs, two runs scored, a double and his first Triple-A home run of the season.
+The Memphis offense gave Mathews room to breathe.
+Victor Scott II, playing in his first Triple-A game of the season, went 2-for-4 with a double, a triple, two RBIs, a walk and a run scored.
+Noah Mendlinger had the biggest run-production line of the opener, going 3-for-4 with four RBIs, two runs scored, a double and his first Triple-A home run of the season.
 Yohel Pozo also added three hits.

 In game two, Memphis wasted no time.
 César Prieto opened the scoring with an RBI double in the first inning, and Blaze Jordan followed three batters later with a two-run homer, his 11th of the season.
-Ramón Mendoza also drove in a run as Memphis put together another five-run frame, continuing a week in which the Redbirds have been able to flip games quickly with one big inning.
+Ramón Mendoza also drove in a run as Memphis put together another five-run inning, continuing a week in which the Redbirds have been able to change games quickly with one big frame.

 Bruce Zimmermann started game two and gave Memphis 5.2 innings, allowing two runs, one earned, on three hits with three walks and four strikeouts.
 Luis Gastelum handled the final 1.1 innings, striking out two and earning his third save.